mlajtos/moniel/README.md

-# Moniel: *Notation for Deep Learning Models*
+# Moniel: *Notation for Computational Graphs*
-Moniel is human-friendly notation for declarative data flow graphs which can be compiled for TensorFlow runtime.
+Human-friendly declarative dataflow notation for computational graphs.
+With bells and whistles.

 VGG16: